 |Neighborhood||Borough||Median $ Price Drops|

-Top 5 Units (Still on the Market) with the Highest Percentage Price Drop in May
+Top 5 Residential Properties (Still on the Market) with the Highest Percentage Price Drop in May

 |Address||Current Price||Recent % Price Drops|

-The table above highlights the properties with the highest percentage price drop in the past month that are still on the market, four of which are located in Manhattan.
-The address with the highest percentage price drop was 18 Spring Street #5, a condo unit located in NoLita.
-All properties on the list experienced a price cut of over 24%.
+The table above highlights the properties with the highest percentage price drop in May that are still on the market.
+Unit B32 at 115 Cabrini Boulevard is a one-bedroom, one-bathroom co-op unit in Hudson Heights, Manhattan.
+The property first hit the market in September last year and has experienced two price cuts so far.
+The most recent one was a 27.1% price reduction, or $149,000 in dollar terms, on May 16.
+All properties on the list experienced a price cut of 25% or above.

-Top 5 Units (Still on the Market) with the Highest Dollar Price Drop in May
+Top 5 Residential Properties (Still on the Market) with the Highest Dollar Price Drop in May

 |Address||Current Price||Recent $ Price Drops|